Longest Days by C.L. Quinn is a Paranormal Romance with a female vampire and a human man!

-This book is the third part in a series and when I came across it, I shortly considered starting the series at the beginning.
-But I was simply too intrigued by reading a Paranormal Romance about a female vampire and a human man.
+Longest Days by C.L.
+Quinn is the third part in a series and when I came across it, I shortly considered starting the series at the beginning.
+But I was simply too intrigued by reading a Paranormal Romance about a female vampire and a human man!

 As was to be expected, the third part contains major spoilers for the previous two books.
 Be aware of that if you want to read it (which you should).

 That being said, it does work as a stand-alone.
 Everything is nicely explained, and doesn’t feel like in-your-face exposition.
 I was a bit confused when a scene swapped over to the point of view of two other vampires.
-Then I remembered that this is, in fact, a series and that they are part of an overarching storyline.
-It’s pretty easy to catch up on what’s going on though.
+Then I remembered that this is, in fact, a series and they are apparently part of an overarching storyline.
+It’s pretty easy to catch up to what’s going on though!

 Now, why was I so intrigued by a female vampire and a human man?
 Mostly, because this pairing is very rare indeed.
 Paranormal Romance almost always features human women or two partners of the same… uh… type?
 Race?
 Breed?
 Thingy?
 Anyway, it usually comes out to the man being physically far superior and, in good PNR, the woman being able to hold her own with words, or maybe weapons.